stacks-network/docs/_org/wallet-use.md

 * If you entered a Stacks address, resetting clears the address from the Stacks wallet.
 * If you connected to a hardware wallet, resetting removes the connection to the hardware wallet.

-Reseting the wallet does nothing to your addresses or their associated balances.
+Resetting the wallet does nothing to your addresses or their associated balances.
 They are maintained.

 Once you reset the wallet, you have to start over from the *Terms of Use*.
 If